-Then, start networking – join relevant Facebook groups, follow industry leaders on Twitter, attend meetups.
+Then, start networking – join relevant Facebook groups, follow industry leaders on Youtube subscribers, Twitter, attend meetups.
 Basically put yourself out there as much as possible so that when clients are looking for someone with your skillset, they think of you first.

 Social media is a powerful tool that can help you not only connect with potential clients but also build up your personal brand and get your name out there.
 Make sure you’re active on all the relevant channels for your industry (LinkedIn is particularly good for business-to-business services) and share interesting articles/content that will position you as an expert in your field.
 If you can get involved in online conversations and contribute valuable insights, even better!